JNjiaonang/dd-atmrobbery/README.md

 When code got cleaned it wasnt tested so if you have any issue you can contact me at cfx.re - https://forum.cfx.re/u/ddainusshaa/summary

+You need to add item (rope) in your shared.lua but if you aleardy have the rope item you can change your name in server/main.lua

 Preview - https://youtu.be/YlAFVZpkwzo